"CAN I TOUCH YOUR HAIR?"A DISCUSSION ABOUT EXPERIENCING DISCRIMINATION

 How can we combat hostile, derogatory, or negative racial slights and insults toward people of color?

-At this American Public Square student forum, our panelists will talk about their experiences with discrimination and microaggression—intentio
+At this American Public Square student forum, our panelists talked about their experiences with discrimination and microaggression—intentio

 Co-founder, Just Systems